MILNE-EDWARDS'S SIFAKA

 Diet

 The majority of the Milne-Edwards’s sifaka’s diet consists of seeds, leaves, and fruits.
 Fruit makes up approximately 20–30% of their diet; leaves make up around 25–50%.
-They prefers young leaves to mature leaves and will also occasionally ingest soil and fungi.
+They prefer young leaves to mature leaves and will also occasionally ingest soil and fungi.
 Their food sources vary throughout the year and fruits and seeds are more available in the wet season.
-They exhibit some dietary flexibility, but also rely on a relatively small number of plant species to make up the main part of their diet.
+They exhibit some dietary flexibility but also rely on a relatively small number of plant species to make up the main part of their diet.

 Behavior and Lifestyle